Event/Discipline: Canoe Sprint, C1 and C2

-: University of North Georgia - Physics Major
+College: University of North Georgia - Bachelors of Science in Physics

 - 2013 U.S. National Team Trials in Oklahoma City, Okla.: 1st in C2 1000m, 2nd in C1 200m, 3rd in C1 1000m

 - 2012 U.S. National Championships in Seattle, Wash.: 1st in C2 500m, C2 1000m, C4 1000m

 - 2012 Bochum U23 International Regatta in Germany: 1 Gold in C2 200m (with Ian Ross) and 2 Silver in C2 500m & 1000m

 - 2012 World Cup No. 2 in Duisburg, Germany: 18th in C2 1000m reached semifinals in 200m and 500m